Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/warp.rst

 The Warp Modifier is a bit tricky at first, but it helps to understand how it works.
-The modifier requires two points, specified by object centers.
+The modifier requires two points, specified by object origins.
 The "from" point designates a point in space that is pulled toward the "to" point.
 It is akin to using the
 :doc:`Proportional Editing </editors/3dview/object/transform/transform_control/proportional_edit>`